 For this week's blog entry, we were all assigned to read "Unlearning the Myths That Blind Us" by Linda Christensen.
 As some of you might know, I am a SUPER hardcore Disney fan; my family and I go to Disney World every year, I always make it a point to see any new Disney movies that come out in theatres, I have my own collection of Disney items/souvenirs and own practically every Disney movie ever made.
 So upon reading this article, my personal defense system went up within the first minute of reading and as a result, I've decided to write a reflection post for this specific blog entry to defend Disney.

+The first issue I'd like to discuss that people seem to have a problem with, most recently that is, is the waistlines of the Disney Princesses.
+In an article from The Huffington Post, images were discovered from Buzzfeed's Loryn Brantz where she digitally edited the figures of 6 Disney Princesses.
+In Christensen's reading, she states " My waist didn't dip into an hourglass; in fact, according to the novels I read my thick ankles doomed me to be cast as the peasant woman reaping hay while the heroine swept by with her handsome man in hot pursuit" (Pg.
+126).
 I personally took offense to these statements.
 All my life, through no intent of my own besides my genetics, I've always been extremely tiny; tiny waist, tiny chest, tiny feet, everything on me is tiny.
 Surprisingly though, I was made fun of because of my small features that contrasted with my "unnaturally huge" eyes, according to classmates, much like what people use to describe Disney characters.
 This is just all in my DNA; I can't help what I look like.
 My legitimately diagnosed fast metabolism has kept me thin all my life and even though I eat the most unhealthy things every day like bacon burgers, pizza, chicken wings, steak, french fries, tacos, etc, nothing changes my tiny figure.
 And several months ago, I found some article that listed the various Disney Princesses' measurements and mine almost perfectly aligned with Ariel.
 So reading articles like the one from The Huffington Post, or Christensen's book, or even hearing songs like "All About that Bass" by Meghan Trainor where they put down and shame skinny people, is hurtful to me.
 These kinds of articles or songs makes me sound like a freak, when I love myself just the way I am.
 I've only just turned 18 two months ago, Ariel was 16 in "The Little Mermaid", so obviously people so young are supposed to look small; they haven't grown into their full selves yet.
 Plus, people always say, including Christensen, that the Princesses always get the handsome Prince in the end because of their figure and pretty features, but if you're not between a size 2 and 6, you're never going to find your "Prince Charming".
 Again, this is an unrealistic assumption; I've been called the living stereotype for a Disney Princess and I don't have a boyfriend and my friends who are older or look different than me in amazing ways have boyfriends.
 How you look, how pretty you are, or how much you weigh doesn't always necessarily mean your life is going to go a certain way.

 The second issue I'd like to argue concerns the problem people seem to have with Disney "white-washing" all their Princesses and heroes.
 Even Christensen makes nods to this belief in her reading, stating that "'Have you ever seen a black person, an Asian, a Hispanic in a cartoon!?
 Did they have a leading role or were they a servant?
 What do you think this is doing to your child's mind?'
 She ended her piece: "Women who aren't white begin to feel left out and ugly because they never get to play the princess" (Pg.
 131).